CircuitVerse/Blog/content/posts/Aditya-Singh-Final-Eval-Project-1-GSoC25-Report.md

 ---

-## The work I did :
+## The work I did:

 The Weekly Contest feature started with [#5799](https://github.com/CircuitVerse/CircuitVerse/pull/5799).
 The problem was simple: we didn’t have a safe, end-to-end way to host contests.
 I implemented submissions, fair voting, automatic winner selection, admin tools, notifications, and deadline handling, released behind a feature flag so we could roll it out gradually.
-Contests feature was in master but it was not ready for prod, so I cleaned up the architecture in [#5943](https://github.com/CircuitVerse/CircuitVerse/pull/5943) by splitting responsibilities into focused controllers, adopting reusable components, enforcing RESTful routes, and tightening validations and database constraints.
+The Contests feature was on the master branch but was not ready for production, so I cleaned up the architecture in [#5943](https://github.com/CircuitVerse/CircuitVerse/pull/5943) by splitting responsibilities into focused controllers, adopting reusable components, enforcing RESTful routes, and tightening validations and database constraints.

 That groundwork made it easy to address bugs such as withdrawals after a contest ended.
 I hid the button and blocked the action server-side.
 I also fixed a brittle votes association that threw errors when users were deleted.
 To make the UI global-ready and calmer, I replaced hard-coded English with i18n (including pluralization and RTL safety) and switched the ticking countdown to a clear, server-rendered label.
 I then simplified the contest test suite by asserting the actual text users see rather than translation keys.
 Finally, I added a guarded, admin-only flow to delete completed contests via a confirmation modal, ensuring live contests remain protected.

 To make results visible in a better way, [#5975](https://github.com/CircuitVerse/CircuitVerse/pull/5975) introduced a public Contest Leaderboard with ranked submissions, author links, votes, submission times, a winner badge, and a clear “back to contest” path.
 It’s a straightforward view that rewards participation and closes the loop for entrants.

 We needed circuit discovery to have its own home, so [#5977](https://github.com/CircuitVerse/CircuitVerse/pull/5977) launched the feature-flagged Explore page: a single, responsive place for Circuit of the Week, Editor Picks, Recent, and Tags, with cursor-based pagination for the recent circuits page.
 I followed up by making the tests speak in plain English so they better reflect real UI.
 Top Tags then got first-class treatment where I added dedicated tag pages with cursor-based pagination, graceful recovery from malformed cursors, and caching of popular tags to reduce database load.
-To keep Explore fast, [#5996](https://github.com/CircuitVerse/CircuitVerse/pull/5996) preloaded preview attachments across sections to remove N+1 queries, and I improved the quality of the tag surface by excluding symbol-only/numeric tags and introducing deterministic tiebreak sorting for a stable order.
+To keep Explore fast, [#5996](https://github.com/CircuitVerse/CircuitVerse/pull/5996) preloaded preview attachments across sections to remove N+1 queries, and I improved the quality of the tag surface by excluding symbol-only/numeric tags and introducing deterministic tiebreaker sorting for a stable order.

 Across the app, I focused on eliminating N+1 queries in pages that load a lot of media.
 I preloaded profile pictures on user listings; did the same for user profiles by eager loading both circuit previews and avatars; applied eager loading to the homepage’s featured and project lists; and accelerated group pages by preloading members, users, and their avatars.
 To verify these improvements aren’t just theoretical, I added the Bullet gem in development and test so any missed eager loads show up immediately during local runs and CI.